info201a-au2022/Global-Hunger-AF/docs/p01-proposal.md

 * What is the lowest concentration of Global Hunger Index countries?

 This question is also important because we can compare these countries to those that have a high concentration of global hunger index.
-We can use the dataset to find the country
+We can use the dataset to find the country.
+This question allows us to compare the statistics of low GHI countries to high GHI countries to brainstorm solutions.
+It also allows us to create a dispersion model to visualize the geography of GHI.

 * What type of environments are more prone to high Global Hunger Index?

 This question helps us to determine what type of environment may cost a higher Global Hunger Index.
 We can compare the environments of the high concentration GHI countries to see if there is a specific type of environment that will cause the high Global Hunger Index.
+This could in turn help us create solutions toward a model country instead of singular countries, so the solution can help many countries.

 ## The Dataset